 The Creators Update also brings ebooks to Windows Store.
 Once you made your purchase, you’ll find your books in the new Books library inside of Hub.

 In the Books library, you can use the table of contents or seek bar to navigate.
 You can bookmark pages, look up words and phrases, play embedded video and audio content, and you can have Edge read books aloud.

 Other customization options include text spacing to improve reading speed and comprehension.
 You can change the font and text size, themes, navigation control and more.

-In this new Windows 10 update, Microsoft Edge will introduce an updated version of Web Notes with a new interface that matches the Windows Ink experience.
+On version 1703, Microsoft Edge introduces an updated version of Web Notes with a new interface that matches the Windows Ink experience.

-Xbox One and Windows 10 finally include support gaming in 4K resolution, and Beam integration will offer in-game broadcasting.
+Xbox One and Windows 10 finally include support gaming in 4K resolution, and Beam integration offers in-game broadcasting.

 For those unfamiliar, similar to Twitch and YouTube Gaming, Beam is a video gaming broadcasting platform recently acquired by Microsoft, and now it’ll be part of Xbox and Windows 10.

-In addition, Microsoft will be including full support for Dolby Atmos for Blu-ray content and games on Xbox One as well as on Windows 10.
+In addition, Microsoft is including full support for Dolby Atmos for Blu-ray content and games on Xbox One as well as on Windows 10.
 However, you’ll need a set of high-end speakers that support Atmos.
 Though the company says that virtually any pair of headphones will offer a similar experience.

 On Windows 10, the software giant is bringing “Game Mode”, which is a new feature that allows the operating system to control the your system resources to increase gaming performance.